Ferrocalamus

-Ferrocalamus, or iron bamboo, is a genus of Chinese bamboo in the grass family. endemic to China.
+Ferrocalamus, or iron bamboo, is a genus of Chinese bamboo in the grass family.
+It is endemic to China.
 The plant is known only from southern Yunnan, at elevations of 900 to 1,200 m above sea level.

 Taxonomy

 The genus Ferrocalamus is related to Indocalamus.
 However, Ferrocalamus is tree-like while Indocalamus is a shrub.

 Description

 Ferrocalamus are perennial shrubby bamboos having erect culms.
 The culms are about 5–9 m long with 20–50 mm diameter.
 The internodes are long, thick walled, with a ring of white hairs below the nodes.
 Culm sheaths are persistent, leathery at base, thinner at apex.
 The auricles are small or absent.
-Leaf blade is large with transverse venation.
+The leaf blade is large with transverse venation.
 Inflorescence is a large panicle on leafy flowering branches.
 It has 3 stamens with free filaments.
 Ovary is glabrous having short styles short, with 2 stigmas.
 Fruit is rounded berry-like, succulent with thickened, fleshy pericarp but without hardened endocarp.